-Whatcom Hills has seen 28 classes come through its doors since 1986.
-Graduates have gone on to work in all different areas of life.
+Whatcom Hills has seen 29 classes come through its doors since 1986, and our graduates have gone on to work in all different areas of life!
 One thing they have in common is an incredible capacity to do enormous works of good.
 They are self-directed, resilient, flexible, creative, curious, empathetic and deeply connected to community and the natural world.

 Anna Hasche